 Running a business is difficult for so many reasons.
 There are so many decisions to be made daily, and it can drive one mad.
 One conclusion that business managers must make early on is the software you will use.

-When choosing the best accounting software for a small business in 2018, there are so many things that need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.
+When choosing the best accounting software for a small business, so many things need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.

 First: A Small Piece of Advice

-If you’re a small business, it makes more sense to go for a cloud-based software SaaS model.
-SaaS accounting will allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.
+It makes more sense to go for a cloud-based software SaaS model if you’re a small business.
+SaaS accounting will allow more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.

 SaaS solutions are getting more features, and those features are getting more robust, sophisticated, and helpful.